coroutineDispatcher/kinoflame/README.md

 # moviezz

-Another movies repository app.
+Another ui.movies repository app.
 This is the structured version of my repo called seivom but this time using Bloc pattern